 Yo people, time for me to give you my late list of my favourite summer films of 2014.
-Now, as I’ve said before in my favourite films of the year so far, this year has been way better for films than 2013 and I’ve had such a great time in the cinema and seen so many films that I not only expected to be good, but a lot of which I didn’t expect as well.
-But before we get into the main 5, I’m just going to go through some of the film that didn’t make the list that were still pretty good.
+Now, as I’ve said before in my favourite films of the year so far, this year has been way better for films than 2013 and I’ve had such a great time in the cinema and seen so many films that I not only expected to be good but a lot of which I didn’t expect as well.
+But before we get into the main 5, I’m just going to go through some of the films that didn’t make the list that was still pretty good.

 - Edge of Tomorrow – I did not expect to like this film at all, the trailers and advertising made it look so shit, but this film was the most unexpected surprise I’ve had in a while.
-Here we have a sci-fi film with a good story, cool action and great of comedy, and on top of that we have Emily Blunt being a total badass and Tom Cruise in his least ‘Tom Cruise’ performance in years and it was awesome.
+Here we have a sci-fi film with a good story, cool action and a great sense of humour, and on top of that we have Emily Blunt being a total badass and Tom Cruise in his least ‘Tom Cruise’ performance in years and it was awesome.

 - 22 Jump Street – I thought this film would be alright, but I ended up loving it by the time the film was over.
 22 Jump Street was definitely more of the same, but that’s what made it so good.
-The film was self-aware and featured the same kind of fun and chaos that made the previous film so much fun, but on a larger scale.
+The film was self-aware and featured the same kind of fun and chaos that made the previous film so much fun but on a larger scale.
 Channing Tatum, Jonah Hill and Ice Cube are still funny as hell.

 - Begin Again – I expected this to be just some dramatic rom-com about people from different lives coming together through the power of music, but the film was so much more than that.
-It was a great film about 2 people who were passionate about music and decide to create something amazing together and change each others lives.
+It was a great film about 2 people who were passionate about music and decide to create something amazing together and change each other’s lives.
 Sure the story is a bit conventional, but the soundtrack and performances from Mark Ruffalo and Keira Knightley are hard not to like.

 - Hector and the Search for Happiness – I didn’t know what to expect from to like this film I saw the posters and thought it would be another generic British comedic film with a bit of drama.
 But luckily it was a compelling, funny and quite heartwarming with a great central performance from Simon Pegg.